masasin/masasin.github.io/docs/cv/work_experience/index.md

 ## Industrial Automation Engineer, [Kapernikov](https://www.kapernikov.com/)
 _March to October 2019, Brussels, Belgium._

+??? summary

+    - Developed a monitoring system for a conveyor belt using Python 3 and ROS.
+    - Used a laser profiler and camera for object identification and created a 3D representation of the conveyor belt.
+    - Detected potentially disruptive objects in real time and produced visualizations for the client’s video management system.
+    - Fixed bugs in C++ code and created a standalone ROS node for camera communication.

 Kapernikov is a consulting company specializing in industrial automation and Industry 4.0.
 The client had irregularly shaped objects on a long conveyor belt, some of which blocked the belt and caused long delays.